Pete-C2/Raspberry-Pi-Pin-Test/README.md

 All pairs of pins will be tested:
 * Pull-up and Pull-down on one of each pair at a time is read correctly on both pins
-* Pull-up on one pin and output drive low on the other pin correctly reads as low
+* Pull-up on one pin and output drive low on the other pin correctly reads as low on both pins
-* Pull-down on one pin and output drive high on the other pin correctly reads as high
+* Pull-down on one pin and output drive high on the other pin correctly reads as high on both pins

 ## Changelog

+### V1.0

+- Corrected error in I²C pin testing
+- Fully tested and works

 ### V0.2